aelli15/aelli15.github.io/aboutme.md

-Hi.
-Welcome.
+Hi and welcome. :)

 I am Austin Ellingworth.
 I am a PhD candidate in the Colorado State University Statistics Department.
 My research focuses on reproducibility and its applications in high-throughput studies.

-I am passionate about undergraduate statistics education and statistics in sports.
+I am interested in undergraduate statistics education and statistics in sports.

 email: aelli15 [at] colostate [dot] edu